lip6/coriolis/documentation/UsersGuide/Installation.rst

    As the sources are being released, the binary packaging is dropped.
    You still may find older version here: http://asim.lip6.fr/pub/coriolis/2.0 .

-In a nutshell, building source consist in pulling the |git| repository then running the |ccb| installer.
+In a nutshell, building source consistis in pulling the |git| repository then running the |ccb| installer.

 Main building prerequisites: